williamgrosset/teslo/README.md

 #### Description

-A free for all match is between 2 or more players. `playerIds` decides the ordering of winners.
+A free-for-all match is between `minPlayers` and `maxPlayers`. `playerIds` determines the winning order.

 ### `TeamDuel`